 This place has a cute play on words (saint gelato) which always makes me laugh.
-They specialises in personalized gelato recipes – not only the everyday flavors!
+They specialize in personalized gelato recipes – not only the everyday flavors!
 I love that they also provide vegan options.
-Another reason I will go out of my way to visit them: I prefer my creamy goodness in a cone and at San Gelato the cone is a superior quality, light, flavorful, crunchy and perfumes of vanilla.
+Another reason I will go out of my way to visit them: I prefer my creamy goodness in a cone and at San Gelato, the cone is a superior quality, light, flavorful, crunchy and perfumes of vanilla.

 In the 1500’s, a famous architect, sculptor and painter Bernardo Buontalenti, also had a passion for cooking.
 He was invited to prepare a sumptuous meal for both Italians and foreigners and in this occasion he presented his fabulous sweet icicles which were a personal recipe made with superior products.
 They were an immediate success